ARM-software/devlib/doc/target.rst

              thread, so you don't normally need to use this explicitly in threaded code.
 This is generally useful if you want to perform a blocking operation (e.g. using ``background()``) while at the same time doing something else in the same host-side thread.
+See also :ref:`multple-connections`.

 .. method:: Target.set_connection(conn)